binfalse/docker-contao/README.md

 # Docker image for CONTAO

-The [Dockerfile](Dockerfile) compiles into a Docker image for a plain [Contao CMS instance](https://contao.org/).
-The [Dockerfile-personalised](https://github.com/binfalse/docker-contao/blob/master/Dockerfile-personalised) can be used to create an image including all extensions.
+The [Dockerfile](Dockerfile) compiles into a Docker image for a plain [Contao 4 CMS instance](https://contao.org/).
+The [Dockerfile-personalised](https://github.com/binfalse/docker-contao/blob/master/Dockerfile-personalised) can be used to create an image including individual extensions and settings.

 ## Usage

-A detailed explanation on how to use the images to run a Contao website is available at [Dockerising a Contao website](https://binfalse.de/2018/01/24/dockerising-a-contao-page/).
+A detailed explanation on how to use the images to run a Contao website is available at [Dockerising Contao 4](https://binfalse.de/2019/07/17/dockerising-contao-4/).

-The Contao site in the image from the [Dockerfile](Dockerfile) is basically fully functional.
+The Contao site in the image from the [Dockerfile](https://github.com/binfalse/docker-contao/blob/master/Dockerfile) is basically fully functional.
 It contains a plain Contao installation.
 However, it does not contain any plugins yet.
-Thus, you should use the image to create a personalised Docker image locally, which uses your `composer.json` to install extensions etc. The file [Dockerfile-personalised](https://github.com/binfalse/docker-contao/blob/master/Dockerfile-personalised) may help as a template.
+Thus, you should use the image to create a personalised Docker image locallyr., The file [Dockerfile-personalised](https://github.com/binfalse/docker-contao/blob/master/Dockerfile-personalised) may help as a template.

 From that personalised image, all you need to do is mounting personalised files "over" the default versions into the image.
 Typically you would mount:

 * `files/` - those are your uploaded images etc
 * `templates/` - themes and layout adjustments etc
+* `system/config/*.php` - configuration for Contao
-* `system/config/localconfig.php` - configuration for database etc
+* `app/config/*.yml` - configuration for Symfony

-plus maybe other configuration files in `system/config/`...
+plus maybe other configuration files in `system/config/` and `app/config/`...

 ### Simple Example